MHLaDMOoF24/mhladmoof24.github.io/_posts/2025-09-18-state_management.md

 #### Alternatives?
 Supposedly there are other state management libraries, but this seems to be the built-in way of doing it.

-#### A quick resource that is beyond me
+#### A quick resource
-A video I found that helped me understand state management better, even without having run into the subject of the video myself:
+A video I found that helped me understand state management better, even without having run into the issues highlighted in the video myself:
 - [You Are Using useState Wrong (and how to fix it)](https://www.youtube.com/watch?v=MO-w7Y4zRl0)

 ---